HiFlow: Training-free High-Resolution Image Generation with Flow-Aligned Guidance: Method

 \textbf{Acceleration alignment}.
-Although the above strategies allow for rich details generation while maintaining structure preservation, the fidelity of the synthesized details risks dropping in some cases, in which unrealistic contents appear, such as repetitive patterns and abnormal texture, as shown in Fig.~\ref{fig:guidance} (d).
-To this end, acceleration alignment is proposed to enhance detail fidelity.
+Although the above strategies allow for rich detail generation while maintaining structure, the fidelity of synthesized details risks dropping in some cases, in which unrealistic contents appear, such as repetitive patterns and abnormal textures, as shown in Fig.~\ref{fig:guidance}(d).
+This issue primarily arises from the constrained capability of generation models in synthesizing high-resolution content.
+To this end, acceleration alignment is proposed to enhance detail fidelity by aligning the synthesized content of the high-resolution flow with the reference flow at each time $t$.
 Specifically, the acceleration, which is defined as the second-order derivative of movement $X_t$, and also denotes the first-order derivation of vector $v_t$, can be expressed as:

 Furthermore, based on Eq.~\ref{eq:v-theta_2} and Eq.~\ref{eq:v-theta_3}, the acceleration in Eq.~\ref{eq:acc-define} can be simplified as follows: